daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/allocate_elastic.gif"  width="800" height="370" />|
 |---|

 Navigate to the Elastic IP configuration on the AWS EC2 Console.
 Opt to allocate an elastic IP address from Amazon's pool of IPv4 addresses.
 Then, choose to associate this new address and select your instance.
-Th Elastic IP is now your instance's public IP.
+The Elastic IP is now your instance's public IP.

 #### Connecting to Your Cloud <a name="navigating-bitvise"></a>